 Winner: Dr Earth Fruit Tree Fertilizer

-I like feeding my fruit trees with liquid fertilizers because they provide fast results, and nutrients are distributed evenly.
+I like feeding my fruit trees with liquid fertilizers because they provide fast results and evenly distribute nutrients.
 Each drop of liquid plant food is rich in essential nutrients.

-There are certain types of fertilizers that do not dissolve in water and are used in dry form.
+Certain fertilizers do not dissolve in water and are used in dry form.
 They are usually mixed in the soil directly without dilution.
-They release the nutrients slowly in the soil, but they are cheaper to buy, especially in bulk.
+They release nutrients slowly in the soil but are cheaper to buy, especially in bulk.

 There are two ways of applying fertilizer to plants.
 The most common one is soil application.
 You apply the fertilizer directly to the soil in liquid or dry form.
 Since the fertilizer is applied in the root zone, it is absorbed faster by the trees.

-The other method is foliar feeding that involves spraying foliage with liquid fertilizer.
-For fruit trees, soil application is more effective since you cannot cover the whole tree with foliar application, and your fruit tree might suffer from a nutrient deficiency or overfertilization.
+The other method is foliar feeding which involves spraying foliage with liquid fertilizer.
+For fruit trees, soil application is more effective since you cannot cover the whole tree with foliar application.
+Your fruit tree might suffer from a nutrient deficiency or overfertilization.

 Fertilizing Fruit Trees